polo-language/zip-blocks/README.md

 # zip-blocks v0.1.0

-Node.js interface to zip files in blocks of predetermined size
+Interface to zip files in blocks of predetermined size

 ## Install